Configure Token Issuance Authorizers

 Step 6: Verify With Positive and Negative Tests

 Use your test client to run a flow and request the read and write scope.
-For example, the following is an authorization request for the OAuth Tools app representing a deny case.
+For example, the following is an authorization request for the OAuth Tools app that will start a new OAuth flow.

 text